altlinux/openuds-installers/README.md

 # openuds-installers
-Custom version of installers for openuds.
+First version of open UDS installers for Microsoft Windows.